carnegierobotics/LibMultiSense/README.md

 ### pybind11

-LibMultiSense optionally uses pybind11 to generate python bindings for the C+ API.
+LibMultiSense optionally uses pybind11 to generate python bindings for the C++ API.
 To build the pybind11 python bindings the following CMake argument should be set

     -DBUILD_PYTHON_BINDINGS=ON